abinit/abinit/doc/developers/new_testsuite.md

 of the looser absolute precision of the total energy in eV.

 The `Etot` document is the simplest possible document.
 It only contains fields with real values.
 We now will have a look at the `results_gs` document.
-It come from the structure of the same name in ABINIT code.
+It comes from the structure of the same name in ABINIT code.
 In the ABINIT output file it look like this: